 A quarter-mile to the east was the nearest pylon for the high-voltage line Jimmy was surveying.
 This line brought power from several large wind farms scattered across Montana and the Dakotas south to Ogallala.
 There, power was transferred to the massive high-voltage DC transmission line that followed Interstate 80 east across Nebraska.
 Some of that power would end up in Lincoln or Omaha, but most of it would continue on across Iowa and Illinois for use in the large Midwestern cities.
 The Great Plains population had started shrinking a hundred years earlier and the losses continued unabated.
 Jimmy’s route would follow almost two hundred miles of transmission line by the time he reached Ogallala, and in all likelihood he wouldn’t see another soul.

 Jimmy unplugged his buggy’s charging cable from the shelter’s electric outlet.
 He gave the cable a sharp tug and walked the end back to the ugly vehicle while the spring-driven mechanism reeled it in.
 Ninety minutes of charging time while he had eaten his lunch wasn’t going to make a lot of difference, but topping off the battery pack in the buggy was an ingrained habit.
-The alcohol-fueled generator and fifteen gallons of ethanol in the fuel tank were an insurance policy to make sure he didn’t get stranded.
+The alcohol-fueled generator and fifteen gallons of ethanol in the fuel tank were an insurance policy to make sure he didn’t get stranded, there is also solar home generators which have the same functioning just that they are power with solar energy.
 Jimmy took a certain degree of pride in not dipping into that reserve unless it was a real emergency.
 If the underground news he read on the ‘Net were accurate, fuel shortages had become a matter of routine on the East Coast, but Rapid City seemed to have enough.
 Heck, prices had actually been falling for the past several weeks.

 The buggy hummed quietly along the track from the shelter towards the pylon, where Jimmy turned south along the one-lane dirt road.
 The twin ruts had originally been cut by the big trucks hauling in the materials for the pylons, and the hundreds of miles of cable they supported.
 Semi-regular use by inspectors, combined with the arid climate, kept the tracks clear of all but the hardiest weeds.
 The buggy’s oversized tires kicked up a pretty good cloud of dust the breeze carried off.
 Well, it was a “breeze” for this part of the country.
 If you’re going to live or work out here, thought Jimmy, you darned well better not mind the wind blowing.
 And harvesting wind with the big turbines was a whole lot easier than trying to raise cattle like his uncle.